 Prime Video: The 50 Best TV Shows to Watch

-Erin Doherty stars in the psychological thriller series Chloe.
-Here are some more great TV shows to watch on Prime Video.
+Check out the psychological thriller series Chloe and make time for these other great TV shows on Prime Video.

 More in www.cnet.com